Suppan/wave-function-collapse-lua/README.md

 # wave-function-collapse-lua
-simple algorithm to create complex structures with simple rules (which neighbours are allowed)
+simple algorithm[^1] to create complex structures with simple rules (which neighbours are allowed)

 ## Usage